Marcia Mitzman Gaven

 Marcia Mitzman Gaven is an American actress from New York.
 Since studying at the High School of Performing Arts and the State University of New York at Purchase, she has appeared in many musicals during her career singing in both mezzo-soprano and soprano roles.
-Her Broadway debut came in 1979 when she played Betty Rizzo in Grease, serving as the replacement for the original actress of the role.
+Her Broadway debut came in 1979 when she played Betty Rizzo in Grease, serving as the replacement for the original actress of the Role, Adrienne Barbeau.
 In the 1980s she appeared in the musicals The Rocky Horror Show, Oliver!, Zorba, Nine, Anything Goes, Chess, and Welcome to the Club, and in the operas Brigadoon, South Pacific, and Sweeney Todd.

 In 1992, Gaven played the character Mrs. Walker in a new production called The Who's Tommy at La Jolla Playhouse.
 The musical was a success, resulting in its move to Broadway in 1993.
 Gaven was praised by critics for her performance and received a Tony Award nomination in the "Best Featured Actress in a Musical" category.
 She eventually had to leave The Who's Tommy before its Broadway run ended because of an allergic reaction to a smoke effect used in the show.
 In 1995, she won an Ovation Award and a Los Angeles Drama Critics Circle Award for her portrayal of Florence Vassy in Chess at Hudson Theatre.
 She was also awarded an Ovation Award for the role of Mother in the staging of the musical Ragtime at Shubert Theatre in 1997.
 Gaven's latest role in a musical was in a 2001 production of 1776 by UCLA's Freud Playhouse.
 Since then she has appeared in concerts and fundraisers.

 Gaven has also made guest star appearances in numerous television shows and films, playing both live-action and animated roles.
 She voiced several characters in the animated series The Simpsons from 1999 until 2002, including Maude Flanders, Helen Lovejoy, Miss Hoover, and others.
 She was hired after Maggie Roswell departed from the show, due to a pay dispute.
 She has not been heard on the show since Roswell's return in 2002.
 Gaven has also lent her voice to television and radio advertisements.
 She is currently married to Seth Gaven owner of AV Squad, a film marketing company.
 They have two children, Michael and Katherine.